Today I would like to share the best recourses where you can download multitracks for mixing practice purposes.

 https://www.homestudiocorner.com/mt

-I’m not so sure about who’s running this website but the content is brought to you by the legendary Alan Parsons.
-He’s an English audio engineer, songwriter, musician, and record producer.
+I’m not so sure about who’s running this website, but the content is brought to you by the legendary Alan Parsons.

-That means all the multitracks are rock music, no other genres.
-This is not an issue at all though because I’ve learned a lot by mixing rock songs and learning from pro engineers who mix rock music.
+This is not an issue at all because I’ve learned a lot by mixing rock songs and learning from pro engineers who mix rock music.

-The site doesn’t have a huge library of multitracks, it’s just a few songs.
-The quality is insane though.
+The site doesn’t have a huge library of multitracks; it’s just a few songs.
+The quality is insane, though.

-Some of the songs were recorded in the world’s greatest studios including Abbey Road, The Village in Los Angeles and Ocean Way in Nashville.
+Some of the songs were recorded in the world’s greatest studios, including Abbey Road, The Village in Los Angeles, and Ocean Way in Nashville.

-You'll get the files in wave format at a whooping 88.2kHz.
-For those who use ProTools, you can use the .ptx file that opens up a new Session with tracks color-coded, well organized, tempo set, etc.
+For those who use ProTools, you can use the .ptx file that opens up a new session with tracks color-coded, well organized, tempo set, etc.

 https://www.artandscienceofsound.com/session-files

 The Pro Mix Academy is also working with world-class mixing engineers from different genres.
-All their tutorials now come with multitracks.

-There’s nothing much to say about Pro Mix Academy, they give you top-quality multitracks and magnificent audio engineering training.
+There’s nothing much to say about Pro Mix Academy; they give you top-quality multitracks and magnificent audio engineering training.

 They also give you full permission to use the multitracks to build your resume so that you can get clients.

-Definitely worth checking out.
+It's definitely worth checking out.

 https://promixacademy.com